Birres History, Family Crest & Coats of Arms

 Early Origins of the Birres family

 The surname Birres was first found in Devon where there are two places on the banks of Tamar called Beer-Alston and Beer-Ferris.
 In Dorset, place names include Beer-Hacket and Beer-Regis.
 The earliest reference of the name was in Devon where it was listed as Bera in the Domesday Book

 Early History of the Birres family

-Another 239 words (17 lines of text) covering the years 1207, 1684, 1354 and 1355 are included under the topic Early Birres History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Birres research.
+Another 171 words (12 lines of text) covering the years 1207, 1534, 1614, 1713, 1634, 1680, 1684, 1799, 1354, 1355, 1524 and 1493 are included under the topic Early Birres History in all our PDF Extended History products and printed products wherever possible.

 Birres Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Birres has been spelled many different ways, including Beare, Bear, Beer, Bere, Beares, Bears, Beers and many more.

 Early Notables of the Birres family (pre 1700)

 Another 55 words (4 lines of text) are included under the topic Early Birres Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Birres family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Birress to arrive in North America: Christopher and Mary Bere, who settled on the eastern seaboard at a very early time with their two daughters Mary and Elizabeth.
 They settled in Georgia in the 17th century.
 Walter and Ann Beare settled in Virginia in 1620.